KTRiles55/Word_Ladder/README.md

 Install all files (except for "README.md").

 ## Step 2:
-Open up OS command shell.
+Open up the OS command shell.

 ## Step 3:
 Navigate to the directory where the files are stored.